GAIR-team/DroidBot-GPT/README.md

 ![demo](droidbot/resources/dummy_documents/DroidBot-GPT-demo.gif)

-# AutoDroid-0shot
+# DroidBot-GPT

 ## About

-AutoDroid-0shot is a GPT-powered GUI task automator for Android.
+DroidBot-GPT is a GPT-powered GUI task automator for Android.
 It can control a smartphone app automatically based on a natural language task description.
 It is built upon [DroidBot](https://github.com/honeynet/droidbot) with [ChatGPT](https://chat.openai.com/)-style APIs.